Tom Clancy's Op Center (film): Plot

-At next day's press conference the President announces that contrary to 'irresponsible... unfounded reports', there are no stolen nuclear warheads: the US, Russia and Israel have just concluded a joint exercise simulating theft and recovery of dummy warheads, and to prove it he introduces the Russian and Israeli ambassadors to answer questions.
-When asked how she got the Russians and Israelis to cooperate Liz Gorman (Mia Korf), the Center's long suffering and resourceful Press and Congressional Liaison, replies: "I appealed to their sense of national interest...
+At a press conference the following day, the President announces that contrary to 'irresponsible... unfounded reports', there are no stolen nuclear warheads: the US, Russia and Israel have just concluded a joint exercise simulating theft and recovery of dummy warheads, and to prove it he introduces the Russian and Israeli ambassadors to answer questions.
+When asked how she got the Russians and Israelis to cooperate, Liz Gorman (Mia Korf), the Center's long-suffering and resourceful Press and Congressional Liaison, replies: "I appealed to their sense of national interest...
 Well you know: blackmail."

 Davis confirms Hood head of the Center for as long as he wants the job.
-Hood declines being interviewed by The Washington Post and heads home to his two preteen daughters, alone with the housekeeper while their mother is out of town.
-But when he opens the door his wife is waiting instead: Adm.
-Davis called Jane to explain why Paul has been so busy.
+Hood declines an interview request from the The Washington Post and heads home to his two preteen daughters, alone with the housekeeper while their mother is out of town.
+But when he opens the door his wife is waiting instead: Admiral Davis had called Jane to explain why Paul has been so busy.
 As she takes him into her arms, he hesitantly returns the embrace, a wary look on his face.